Application Due: Friday, August 17, 2018

 Involvement as a Composer-in-Residence of the Young Artist Program will include:

 Opportunities to collaborate with fellow Young Artists and local students:

-- Compose a chamber work for fellow Young Artists to perform in Da Camera Community Initiative Concerts.
-Recent commissions include works written in conjunction with specific exhibitions at the Menil Collection, the Museum of Fine Arts Houston, and the Galveston Artist Residency.
+- Compose a chamber work for fellow Young Artists to perform on Da Camera community concerts (recent commissions include works written in conjunction with exhibitions at The Menil Collection, the Museum of Fine Arts, Houston, and the Galveston Artist Residency)

 - Compose a work in collaboration with students from local schools

 - Classroom visits in collaboration with core-foundation teachers in Houston schools

 - Including neurodiverse programming at The HUB Houston and TREK (Transition Ready with Essential Knowledge) programs in Houston ISD schools